45 content ideas for artists and designer-makers

 - Considering your audience’s wider interests and needs

 As promised, today we’re going deeper into how each of these approaches could work in practice with some specific content prompts for each one.
-Below you’ll find 45 content ideas for artists and designer-makers, compiled specifically with these types of creative businesses in mind.
+Below you’ll find 45 content ideas compiled specifically with artists and designer-makers in mind.

 Before we dig in, I want to stress: this list isn’t meant to be prescriptive and not every idea will feel right for every business.
 As I said in my last post, there’s nothing to say you can’t pick and choose ideas from each of these areas or adapt / remix any of these concepts to create something new.

-I hope they spark some cool new content ideas for your business; and if they do, feel free to share the results in the comments below, I’d love to check them out!
+I hope they spark some cool new content ideas for your businesses; and if they do, feel free to share the results in the comments below, I’d love to check them out!

 Content ideas for artists and makers: Sharing your story, values and vision

-These ideas are all about enabling people to connect with who you are, what you stand for and the meaning behind your work.
+With this in mind, these first 15 ideas are all about enabling people to connect with who you are, what you stand for, the meaning behind your work, and what sets you apart.
 This makes it easier to connect with potential customers around shared values and helps build trust and confidence in you and your brand.

 1. Who are your creative influences?